 The excellent YouTube clips of similar 1930s Faux Resonators from BottleneckJohn do demonstrate the sound of these classic blues instruments excellently.
 If you want a fully functioning piece of American Musical History, this is it!
 An ideal addition to any collection of Blues/Vintage Guitars!

-There is very slight separation of the back/side seam, and it will be necessary to take the back off, as I can see through the f-holes that one or two of the back braces are also separating from the back & will require thoroughly cleaning off to remove all old glue before re-fixing/gluing.
-This will enable a full inspection of the interior, so we can be absolutely sure, when the back is re-fixed/glued, that the structure is good for another 80 years!
+As it came there was very slight separation of the back/side seam, and it was necessary to take the back off, as I could see through the f-holes that one or two of the back braces were also separating from the back.
+In the event it was necessary to remove all four loose braces, thoroughly clean off to remove all old glue before re-fixing/gluing three of the originals, plus making & fitting one new replacement as one was irreparable split near the end, before re-fixing the back.

-The current 12th. fret action is not exceptionally high, certainly not for bottleneck, at around 4mm., but ideally on completion of the restoration & set-up, would be nearer to 3mm., which with just a tad more string height at the nut/first fret in order to aid bottleneck play, which I reckon is ideal for a a Faux Resonator, as for a Stella "all-rounder", good for Bottleneck play, but with fretting aided by the shorter scale length and consequent lower string tension, therefore ideal for a mixture of finger-style and bottleneck play.
+Following re-assembly & set-up, the 12th. fret action is exactly where I wanted it to be at around 3mm. treble, 3.5mm. bass, with just a tad more string height at the nut/first fret in order to aid bottleneck play, which I reckon is ideal for a a Faux Resonator, as for a Stella "all-rounder", good for Bottleneck play, but with fretting aided by the shorter scale length and consequent lower string tension, therefore ideal for a mixture of finger-style and bottleneck play.

 Additionally it could also be used for full-time slide with a nut riser costing no more than a few pounds - a great Bluesy voice!
 Unless otherwise requested, it will be strung with Martin Bronze Light 12-54 strings, and already, even with antique strings, really sounds tremendous - and loud!